lulab/exSEEK_docs/README.md

 ## Copyright and License Information
 Copyright (C) 2019 Tsinghua University, Beijing, China

-Authors: Binbin Shi, Xupeng Chen, ..., and Zhi John Lu
+Authors: Binbin Shi, Jingyi Cao, Xupeng Chen, and Zhi John Lu

 This program is licensed with commercial restriction use license.
 Please see the [LICENSE](http://exseek.ncrnalab.org/LICEN) file for details.